stitchdata/docs/_integration-schemas/github/comments.md

 doc-link: https://developer.github.com/v3/comments/
 singer-schema: https://github.com/singer-io/tap-github/blob/master/tap_github/comments.json
 description: |
-  The `{{ table.name }}` table contains info about comments made on issues in the specified repositories for the integration.
+  The `{{ table.name }}` table contains info about comments made on issues in the repositories specified for the integration.

 replication-method: "Key-based Incremental"
+replication-key:
+  name: "since"
+  based-on: "updated_at"
+  tooltip: "This is a query parameter used to extract new/updated data from GitHub.
+It will not be included in the table's fields."

 api-method:
   name: "List issue comments for a repository"